Julius Schachter

 Julius Schachter (June 1, 1936 – December 20, 2020) was an American microbiologist at the University of California, San Francisco.
 He was a leading expert on Chlamydia.

 Early life and education

 Schachter was born in the Bronx, to parents Sam and Mary (Kudisch).
 His father was a furrier and his mother was a clerk at the New York State Department of Motor Vehicles.

 He received his bachelor's degree in chemistry from Columbia University in 1957, his master's degree in physiology from Hunter College in 1960 and his PhD in bacteriology from the University of California, Berkeley, in 1965.

 Personal life and death

 Schachter was married to Joyce Poynter from 1962 until her death in 1990.
 He remarried Dr. Elisabeth Scheer in 2018.
 In 1986, while traveling with his family, Schachter used a pocketknife to release oxygen masks that had not deployed during the TWA Flight 840 bombing.

-He died from COVID-19 in San Francisco on December 20, 2020, aged 84, during the COVID-19 pandemic in the San Francisco Bay Area.
+He died from COVID-19 in San Francisco on December 20, 2020, at the age of 84, during the COVID-19 pandemic in the San Francisco Bay Area.